kpiyu1419/HealthGrpahV1/README.md

 # HealthGrpahV1

-Health Graph is application which is provided thru AltoroMutual site.
+Health Graph is project which automates AltoroMutual site.
 It Provides operations like fund transfer, account summary and so on.
 Altoro Mutual offers a broad range of commercial, private, retail and